runderwoman/faaspot-cli/README.md

 ### Configuration

 A directory named .faaspot is created under ~(Home directory).
-The directory contains a file named fasconf.yaml that contain the cli configuration.
+The directory contains a file named fasconf.yaml that contains the CLI configuration.
-The file is being created and managed by the cli, but you can also customize the file according to your preferences.
+The file is created and managed by the CLI, but you can also customize the file according to your preferences.

 ## Profiles

-The fas profiles command is used to manage your cli profiles on your local machine.
+The `fas profiles` command is used to manage your cli profiles on your local machine.
-Each profile contain connection parameters to Faaspot.
+Each profile contain connection parameters to FaaSpot.
-In order to send reset api commands to Faaspot, you need to have Username and auth credentials: Api-Token or Password.
+To send REST API commands to FaaSpot, you need to have username and and auth credentials: Api-Token or Password.

-You can use the command to list,create,update,get,use,current,delete a specific profile.
+You can use the command to list, create, update, get, use, current, delete a specific profile.

 #### Commands